HenrikSkog/cognition/docs/release2/README.md

 As previously stated, our primary focus for this deadline was a robust solution for the `core` and `ui` modules.
 Testing the `core` module worked fine; no significant challenges occurred there.
 However, testing the `ui` module using [TestFX](https://github.com/TestFX/TestFX) proved to be quite challenging, specifically testing the process of switching a view.
 For example, when a valid user logs in, the user gets taken to the Dashboard view, i.e. the view switches.

 Part of the problem was that each UI controller initialized a new instance of the local storage, e.g. `new UserStorage()`.
 We solved this by having the initially loaded controller, that is the `LoginController`, set an instance of the local storage, e.g. `new UserStorage()`.
-That instance would then be passed around to a new controller using a setter, e.g. `setUserStorage(userStorage)`, whenever the view switches, ensuring continuity in the local storage persistence.
+That instance would then be passed around to a new controller using a setter, e.g. `setUserStorage(cognitionStorage)`, whenever the view switches, ensuring continuity in the local storage persistence.

 Furthermore, when writing the tests for the `ui` module, we discovered that we manipulated the application's local storage by mistake.
 For example, testing that one can create a valid user should not add that test user to the actual application's local storage.
 Rather, the test user should be added to a test file (e.g. `usersTest.json`), and then cleared upon test completion.